 The reality of the weak legal economy is that applicants are almost always better off not going to law school than going with a score in the low 150s.
 While good outcomes do happen, it’s a serious gamble.
 You are most often taking on big debt for a worse than 50% shot at getting a job that requires a J.D.

-Again, I know that the repeater data indicates that a lot of people don’t improve significantly the second time around on the LSAT.
+Again, I know that the repeater data indicates that many people don’t see much improvement the second time they take the LSAT.
 That doesn’t matter.
 You should still try.
 Focus on doing your best and only apply when you are sure you have got yourself in the best position possible.
 Remember that the repeater data looks at every LSAT taker.
 Most people don’t put a lot of effort into LSAT prep.
-Your odds of improving are good if you put serious work into in.
+Your odds of improving are good if you put serious work into it.

 Should You Retake? – High 150s LSAT score.